Tooth Resorption

 What is tooth resorption

-Most studies agree that on the average 50% of cats have at least one tooth resorptive lesion.
+Most studies agree that on average 50% of cats have at least one tooth resorptive lesion.
 While tooth resorption is commonly thought of as a feline condition, canine tooth resorption is being diagnosed as well.

 Is it painful?